Project 01 · Live at instantpotdoc.com

 One small change that made everything work

-I had added an ingredient substitution feature.
-It seemed useful — suggest swaps before converting the recipe.
-But every time I used it I had to stop, leave the chat, find the original recipe, and remind myself what was in it.
+I had added an ingredient substitution feature to the GPT.
+It seemed genuinely useful — before converting a recipe, suggest swaps for common ingredients.
+But every time I used it I had to stop, leave the chat, go find the original recipe, and remind myself what was actually in it.
+The feature that was supposed to make things easier was creating extra friction.

-I described the friction to Claude and asked how to fix it.
-The suggestion came back in seconds: show the ingredient list first.
+I described the problem.
+The suggestion came back immediately: show the ingredient list first.
 Before asking about substitutions, before doing anything else, display exactly what is in the recipe.
+Let the user see it.
 Then ask.
-One additional step.
-No new model capability.
-Just better sequencing.
+No new model.
+No new capability.
+One additional step in the sequence.
+Five minutes to implement.
+The entire flow suddenly worked the way it was supposed to.

-The lesson: UX matters more than raw output.
+UX matters more than raw output.
 A brilliant result delivered in the wrong order is still a bad tool.
 You do not need a UX designer to figure this out.
-You need to use your own tool and describe what is frustrating you.
+You need to use your own tool honestly and describe what is frustrating you.

 03